 Your balance transfer application will go through a verification and evaluation process, typically lasting for eight banking days.
 While waiting for the bank’s decision, you should continue paying at least the minimum balance on your other credit cards.

 If you’re approved, your new credit card provider will pay off your other cards’ outstanding balance to your old bank.
 Once the payment is reflected in the billing statement with your old provider, coordinate with the bank to close your credit card accounts.

 The balance gets transferred to your new credit card account and deducted from your available credit limit.
 Afterward, you can start paying your balance transfer installments to your new credit card provider.

 Balance transfer credit cards are a useful tool in keeping your finances under control.
-As long as you get the best balance transfer card and use it responsibly, you won’t have to worry about having credit card debt ever again.
+As long as you get the best one from all balance transfer credit cards in the Philippines and use it responsibly, you won’t have to worry about having credit card debt ever again.

 Venus is the Head of Content at Moneymax, with 15+ years of experience in digital marketing, corporate communications, PR, and journalism.
 She invests in stocks, mutual funds, VUL, and Pag-IBIG MP2.
 Outside of work, she’s crazy about cats and Korean dramas.
 Follow Venus on LinkedIn.